Lights, camera, action! If you’re looking for a guide to the best classic films of all time, this list is for you.

 Heralded as one of the best and most influential films of all time, Stanley Kubrick’s 2001: Space Odyssey is a classic movie that everyone should see at least once.
 Blending classical music, beautiful cinematography, a compelling plot and dialogue which is used sparingly to great effect.
 The themes of existentialism, human evolution and artificial intelligence are prescient.
 The film follows a space voyage to Jupiter to explore extraterrestrial life, with a shape largely run by a human-like AI, HAL 9000.
 Some see this as dark and foreboding, while others see the film as hopeful for humanity.
 Watch it and decide for yourself.

-After you’ve screened your way through this old movies list, catch something new on the big screen at one of these 14 Retro and Unique Classic Cinemas in Australia.
+After you’ve screened your way through classic movies list, catch something new on the big screen at one of these 14 Retro and Unique Classic Cinemas in Australia.
 Or, reboot your watchlist with this Guide to the 10 Best Movie Remakes of All Time.

 Feature image: Photographed by turtix.
 Image via Shutterstock.